Transfer process from Honours to Masters

 - If you're a sponsored student, ensure your sponsor supports this step.

-- Complete the application to transfer form with your supervisor and send it to firstname.lastname@example.org 4 May 2020.
+- Complete the application to transfer form (see below) with your supervisor and send it to firstname.lastname@example.org 11 September 2020.

 - Tick the scholarship box to apply for a Graduate Research Pathways Scholarship (includes both a stipend and a guarantee of an RTP Fees Offset scholarship for Australian citizens, Permanent Residents and New Zealand citizens)

-- Candidature offers will be conditional on your school’s support and on completing your Honours degree in the first instance.
-If you receive a conditional offer, ensure you accept by 8 June 2020.
+- Candidature offers will be conditional on your school’s support and on completing your Honours degree in the first instance with a WAM of at least 65.
+If you receive a conditional offer, ensure you accept by 26 October 2020.

 - If you are successful, the Graduate Research School will enrol you in the Master of Science or Master of Arts effective from 1 January 2021.

-Please note: if you receive and accept a conditional Masters offer, you will not be able to graduate from your Honours degree in mid-2020.
-Should you change your mind and still wish to graduate with an Honours degree, you can graduate later in 2020.
+Please note: if you receive and accept a conditional Masters offer, you will not be able to graduate from your Honours degree in 2020.
+Should you change your mind and still wish to graduate with an Honours degree, you can graduate in 2021.

 To apply please use the relevant Honours to Master transfer form: